Nerajno/begin-to-code/lessons/javascript/lesson-6/presentation.md

 ```

 ---
-And add an event handler to the `submit` event for this form.
+Then we'll add an event handler to listen to the `submit` event
+for this form.
 ***************************************************************
 ## Forms